paritytech/polkadot-sdk/docs/contributor/CONTRIBUTING.md

 The reviewers are also responsible to check:

-1. if a changelog is necessary and attached
-1. the quality of information in the changelog file
+* if the PR description is well written to facilitate integration, in case it contains breaking changes.
-1. the PR has an impact on docs
+* the PR has an impact on docs.
-1. that the docs team was included in the review process of a docs update

 **Reviews may not be used as an effective veto for a PR because**:
 1. There exists a somewhat cleaner/better/faster way of accomplishing the same feature/fix.
 2. It does not fit well with some other contributors' longer-term vision for the project.

-## Documentation
+## `PRDoc`

-All Pull Requests must contain proper title & description.
+All Pull Requests must contain proper title & description, as described in [Pull Request Template](./PULL_REQUEST_TEMPLATE.md).
+Moreover, all pull requests must have a proper `prdoc` file attached.

 Some Pull Requests can be exempt of `prdoc` documentation, those must be labelled with [`R0-silent`](https://github.com/paritytech/labels/blob/main/ruled_labels/specs_polkadot-sdk.yaml#L89-L91).